shingonati0n/xivomega/README.md

 ![ksnip_20240901-215038](https://github.com/user-attachments/assets/3acf5a6b-81b7-4616-9d13-f51f5a0576c5)

-XIVOmega - Latency Mitigator for Steam Deck based on XivMitmLatencyMitigator
+XIVOmega - Latency Mitigator for Linux based on XivMitmLatencyMitigator
 ----------------------------------------------------------------------------

-Playing Final Fantasy XIV on Steam Deck and unable to doubleweave things??
+Playing Final Fantasy XIV on Linux and unable to doubleweave things??

-Troubled because [XivAlexander](https://github.com/Soreepeong/XivAlexander) doesn't run natively on SteamOS and don't want to install Windows??
+Troubled because [XivAlexander](https://github.com/Soreepeong/XivAlexander) doesn't run natively on your distro and don't want to install Windows or deal with Wine stuff??

 Don't have another PC where you can run [XivMitmLatencyMitigator](https://github.com/Soreepeong/XivMitmLatencyMitigator)??